 - almost 32,000 e-journals

 We also host the internationally acclaimed Trades Union Congress Library Collections.
-The Collections are available to all University staff and students and to external users who are pursuing research interests which cannot easily be met elsewhere.
+The Collections are available to all University staff and students, and to external users who are pursuing research interests that cannot easily be met elsewhere.
 The print collections are available for reference only so you are advised to make an appointment before visiting.

 View the open access London Met Repository a digital archive of research output by our staff and researchers.